NEUBIAS/training-resources/workshops/bioimage-analysis-fundamentals.md

 ### Formative assessment: Intensity measurements

-Fill in below blanks with those words:

-integrated, mean, number_of_pixels, decrease, increase, sum
+Fill in the blanks, using these words: integrated, mean, number_of_pixels, decrease, increase, sum

 * Average intensity is just another word for _____ intensity.
 * The _____ intensity is equal to the mean intensity times the _____ in the measured region.